QuyANgo/Lymphocyte_Classifier/README.md

 # Lymphocyte_Classifier
-Interpretable machine-learning classifier distinguishing lymphocyte subpopulations from whole-slide images
+Development of an interpretable machine-learning classifier distinguishing lymphocyte subpopulations from whole-slide images